 Including your baby in family meals may seem like more work.
-However, you can do it gradually as your baby is adapting to the routine.
-You can start by feeding your baby and, when he acquires more dexterity and is able to feed himself, you can incorporate him and let him eat at the same time as the rest of the family does.
-You can also try this for one meal a day and then gradually add more.
+However, you can do it gradually as your little one is adapting to the routine.
+You can start by feeding them and, when they acquire more dexterity and can feed themselves, you can incorporate them and let them eat at the same time as the rest of the family.
+You can also try doing this for one meal a day and then gradually add more.

 What are the benefits of including your baby in family meals?

 - Learning from others.
-Your baby will observe how his siblings or his parents eat.
-He will see how they use their utensils and their positive reactions towards the food during the meal.
+Your baby will observe how their siblings or their parents eat.
+They will see how they use their utensils and their positive reactions towards the food during the meal.

-- He will be able to taste new food and might even show more interest towards it.
+- They will be able to taste new food and might even show more interest in it.

 - Your little one will begin to learn good table manners.
-He’ll see that he has to wait his turn to talk, he can learn to say “please” and “thank you”, and even to chew politely.
-Gradually he will learn more and more things through observation and imitation.
+They’ll see that they have to wait their turn to talk, they can learn to say “please” and “thank you”, and even to chew politely.
+Gradually they will learn more and more things through observation and imitation.

 How do I adjust my cooking so that it’s appropriate for my child?

-- Prepare the recipe as you always do, but separate a small portion for your little one before seasoning the rest of the recipe.
+- Prepare the recipe as you always do, but separate a small portion for your little one before seasoning the rest of the dish.

 - Cut your baby’s food separately too, according to the desired texture.
-Remember that despite not having all his teeth, your little one’s gums are stronger than you think.
-As long as the food can be easily dissolved in his mouth, there is no reason to put off introducing more textures.
+Remember that despite not having all their teeth, your little one’s gums are stronger than you think.
+As long as the food can be easily dissolved in their mouth, there is no reason to put off introducing more textures.

-- Remember to offer a type of food that you know your child likes in case he is a picky eater.
+- Remember to offer a type of food that you know your child likes in case they are picky eaters.

-- Talk to your baby and involve him in the conversation.
-Although he may not speak yet, he’ll love to interact with you.
+- Talk to your baby and involve them in the conversation.
+Although they may not speak yet, they’ll love to interact with you.

-- Keep in mind that your little one won’t always want to finish all the food you offer him.
-Let him choose what he likes best among the options you give him and resist the urge to get up and prepare something special if he doesn’t want to eat anything.
+- Keep in mind that your little one won’t always want to finish all the food you offer them.
+Let them choose what they like best among the options you give them and resist the urge to get up and prepare something special if they don’t want to eat anything.

-- Make mealtime short or let your little one retire to play near you when he has finished eating.
-At this age he probably won’t want to sit for a long time in the same place.
+- Make mealtime short or let your little one retire to play near you when they have finished eating.
+At this age, they probably won’t want to sit for a long time in the same place.